pika-pikachu/BoundaryCrossingProbabilities.jl/README.md

 # BoundaryCrossingProbabilities.jl

 This is a julia package for computing accurate approximations of the time-dependent boundary crossing probability for a general diffusion process.
-The implemented algorithm is based on a Brownian bridge corrected Markov chain algorithm proposed in Liang & Borovkov (2023).
+The implemented algorithm is based on a Brownian bridge corrected Markov chain algorithm proposed in:

+Liang, V. and Borovkov, K.: On Markov chain approximations for computing boundary crossing probabilities of diffusion processes.
+J. Appl.
+Probab.
+60 1386–1415 (2023).

 ## Background